 Response: A measured biological change as a result of exposure to a stimulus.

-Small Disadvantaged Community: Municipalities with populations of 20,000 persons or less, or a reasonably isolated and divisible segment of a larger municipality encompassing 20,000 persons or less, with an annual median household income that is less than 80 percent of the statewide annual median household income.

 Test of Significant Toxicity (TST): A statistical approach used to analyze toxicity test data.
 The TST incorporates a restated null hypothesis, Welch’s t-test, and regulatory management decisions for chronic and acute toxicity.

 Toxicity Identification Evaluation (TIE): Techniques used to identity the unexplained cause(s) of toxic event.
-TIE involves selectively removing classes of chemicals through a series of sample manipulations, effectively reducing complex mixtures of chemicals in natural waters to simple components for analysis.
+A TIE involves selectively removing classes of chemicals through a series of sample manipulations, effectively reducing complex mixtures of chemicals in natural waters to simple components for analysis.
 Following each manipulation, the toxicity sample is assessed to see whether the toxicant class removed was responsible for the toxicity

 Toxicity Reduction Evaluation (TRE): A study conducted in a step-wise process designed to identify the causative agents of effluent or ambient toxicity, isolate the sources of toxicity, evaluate the effectiveness of toxicity control options, and then confirm the reduction in toxicity.
 A TIE may be required as part of the TRE, if appropriate